Opacity dependence of elliptic flow in kinetic theory

-In pA and AA collisions, azimuthal asymmetries $v_n$ in the final momentum distributions arise from azimuthal eccentricities $\delta_n$ in the initial spatial distribution.
-To choose a longitudinally boost-invariant initial condition that shares pertinent phenomenologically relevant features, we assume maximal initial anisotropy in momentum space ($\propto \delta(v_z)$) and an azimuthally isotropic Gaussian density profile supplemented by eccentricities $\delta_n$.
+Azimuthal asymmetries $v_n$ in the final momentum distributions arise from azimuthal eccentricities $\epsilon_n$ in the initial spatial distribution.
+To choose a longitudinally boost-invariant initial condition that shares pertinent phenomenologically relevant features, we assume at each point in space an azimuthally isotropic momentum distribution with maximal anisotropy in the longitudinal component ($\propto \delta(v_z)$).
+For spatial distributions, we choose an azimuthally isotropic Gaussian density profile distorted by eccentricities $\epsilon_n$.
 Focussing for simplicity on the second harmonic, we write